 No matter how you cook the beans, traditionally this should be served with cornbread baked in a cast iron skillet.

 Ham Hocks and Black Eyed Peas are a New Year's Day tradition in the Southern US.
-3 ways to prepare, pressure cooker, slow cooker or stove top.
+Easy pressure cooker instructions.

-- 1 pound black eyed peas frozen or canned may also be used
+- 1 pound dry black eyed peas frozen or canned may also be used

 - 1 Medium chopped onions save the peel!